fluxninja/aperture/docs/content/get-started/policies/blueprints/blueprints.md

 understand how the policy would behave as the input signals change.

-For instance, setting `dynamicConfig.dryRun` option to `true` in the latency-gradient-concurrency-limiting blueprint would generate a Dry Run policy.
+For instance, setting `dynamicConfig.dryRun` option to `true` in the latency-aimd-concurrency-limiting blueprint would generate a Dry Run policy.

 :::note